-[CR74] describes only the uniform case (page 62), but it is straightforward to extend the method to non-uniform splines.
+Catmull and Rom [CR74] describe only the uniform case (page 74), but it is straightforward to extend their method to non-uniform splines.

-The method creates three linear interpolations (and extra polations) between neighboring pairs of the four relevant control points and then blends the three resulting points with a quadratic B-spline basis function.
+The method creates three linear interpolations (and extrapolations) between neighboring pairs of the four relevant control points and then blends the three resulting points with a quadratic B-spline basis function.

-As we have seen in the notebook about uniform Catmull-Rom splines (page 65) and as we will again see in the notebook about the Barry-Goldman algorithm (page 78), the respective degrees can be reversed.
+As we have seen in the notebook about uniform Catmull-Rom splines (page 78) and as we will again see in the notebook about the Barry-Goldman algorithm (page 92), the respective degrees can be swapped.
 This means that equivalently, two (overlapping) quadratic Lagrange interpolations can be used, followed by linearly blending the two resulting points.

-Since latter is both easier to implement and easier to wrap one's head around, we use it in the following derivations.
+Since the latter is both easier to implement and easier to wrap one's head around, we'll use it in the following derivations.

-We will derive the tangent vectors (page 72) at the segment boundaries (which will serve as basis for deriving non-uniform Kochanek-Bartels splines (page 95) later) and the basis matrix (page ??).
-See the notebook about the Barry-Goldman algorithm (page 75) for an alternative (but closely related) derivation.
+We will derive the tangent vectors (page 85) at the segment boundaries, which will later serve as a starting point for deriving non-uniform Kochanek-Bartels splines (page 108).
+See the notebook about the Barry-Gold-man algorithm (page 89) for an alternative (but closely related) derivation.